Reduce the Rancor,

 Reduce the Rancor, Minnesota campaign co-chairs

 Bill Doherty is a co-founder of Braver Angels and the designer of the Braver Angels workshop approach.
-Doherty is a professor and director of the Minnesota Couples on the Brink Project in the Department of Family Social Science at the University of Minnesota.
+Doherty is a professor emeritus and director of the Minnesota Couples on the Brink Project in the Department of Family Social Science at the University of Minnesota.
 He combines a background in family therapy and community engagement.

 Rev. Jeff Thiemann recently retired as president and chief executive officer of Portico Benefit Services, a separately incorporated ministry of the Evangelical Lutheran Church in America.
 He has been an active volunteer in Braver Angels at the national and state levels.